tl;dr/summary: Dore is a more gay-male raunchier version of Folsom. See you there.

 The best explanation I’ve heard for the whole pup thing is its a persona to make sex fun and playful, without all the baggage and anxiety humans can add to it.
 There’s several packs of pups in San Francisco that function as fraternal groups supporting each other through their lives and careers.
 It’s just like the Elks.

 Love, love, love the security at Club Six.
 Always friendly and happy to see us – and they adore the pups.
 Always get a big hug after a quick frisk.
 It’s staff like that that puts patrons at ease.
+Club Six is one of the venues in the city that allows producers to include play spaces in their marketing (though nearly every party this weekend will have somewhere in the club dark enough to seed and breed).

 What the Fog City Pack has carved out for themselves, for their community, and for their city is quite remarkable, unique, and amazing.
 Learn more about our dear pups: